 Moonstone is the most well-known gemstone variety of orthoclase feldspar, a potassium aluminum silicate.
 It is a transparent to opaque oligoclase, a variety of plagioclase albite and sheet mica.
 Moonstone is known to exhibit a distinct sheen under certain lighting conditions, and it is the sheen which renders moonstone one of the most remarkable gemstones available today.
 In fact, its name is owed to the almost magical, bluish white shimmer it exhibits, which closely resembles that of moonshine.
 Gemologists refer to the shimmering phenomena as 'adularesence'.

 The optical effect of adularesence is a result of moonstone's unique structural pattern.
-Tiny inclusions of albite, a sodium aluminum silicate, intermix with host rock layers of orthoclase, a potassium aluminum silicate.
-The alternating layers of different feldspars form a lamella, scaled structure which causes an interference of light as it enters the stone.
+Tiny inclusions of albite, a sodium aluminum silicate, intermixed with host rock layers of orthoclase, a potassium aluminum silicate.
+The alternating layers of different feldspars form a lamellar (scaled) structure which causes an interference of light as it enters the stone.
 Thin layers of alternating silicates tend to refract more attractive and colorful sheens, whereas thick layers of silicates produce less attractive, white to colorless sheens.
 As light enters the stone, it is refracted and scattered, producing an extremely unique and attractive play of both color and light.
 With moonstone, the aura of light actually appears to glow from deep within the surface of the stone.

 Moonstone Origin and Gemstone Sources Back to Top

 Moonstone deposits are often found as constituents in feldspar-rich granitic and syenitic pegmatites all over the world.
 The most important moonstone deposits are from Sri Lanka and India.
 Other notable sources include Australia, Brazil, Germany, India, Myanmar (Burma), Madagascar, Mexico, Norway, Switzerland, Tanzania, and the United States.
-Sri Lanka moonstone is most famous for its attractive blue colored material, but blue moonstone is becoming increasingly rare.
+Sri Lankan moonstone is most famous for its attractive blue colored material, but blue moonstone is becoming increasingly rare.
 India is known for producing fine 'rainbow moonstone'.
-Switzerland's Adula Mountains possess the most historical moonstone mines.
+Switzerland's Adula Mountains possess the most historically interesting moonstone mines.

 Buying Moonstone and Determining Moonstone Value Back to Top